 The transition from military service to civilian life can be complex.
 However, one consideration remains constant throughout this process: the need to make sure you and your family are protected.
 While service members are in the military, they are protected with Servicemembers’ Group Life Insurance (SGLI).
-Once service members leave the military, SGLI coverage ends, leaving individuals to decide how to continue life insurance protection with a new policy.
-Fortunately, several options exist for converting your SGLI after leaving the military.
-Our guide offers insights into timelines, procedures, and tips for seamless SGLI conversion, ensuring you and your loved ones maintain the life insurance coverage you need.

 Understanding SGLI to VGLI Conversions